learn-teochew/parsetc/README.md

 The lark rules and json files are the data required for the parsing and translation functions in `parser.py` and `translit.py`.

+Refer to the [API documentation](https://learn-teochew.github.io/parsetc) for more information.

 Q & A